Rajpratik71/Mininet-wiki/FAQ.md

 lather/rinse/repeat if you have multiple Mininet packages installed.

+Note that this procedure will simply uninstall Mininet itself - it will not remove Open vSwitch, the Stanford reference switch or controller, or any other related software which may be installed on your system.

 ***
 <a name="virtualbox-error"/>
 ### Help!
 I **can't boot my VM in VirtualBox in Windows**!
 Do I need a 32-bit VM?